shapiromatron/hawc/docs/docs/development.md

 #### Creating a new Root page
 Now that the default root page is deleted, we can create our own custom root page.
 Here's how to create a new root page called 'HAWC Documentation':

-1. In the Wagtail admin (`/admin/cms/`), navigate to '📁 Pages' -> '🏠 Pages'.
-Or, you can go to the url `/admin/cms/pages/`.
+1. In the Wagtail admin (`/admin/cms/`), navigate to the Root page at '📁 Pages' -> '🏠 Pages', or `/admin/cms/pages/`.
 Here you should see 'Root' in the top left.
 2. Select 'Add child page', then choose to create a `Docs index page`.
 <!-- TODO update if models change  -->
 3. Fill out the Title as 'HAWC Documentation'.